-At the time of writing this Protocol, there is no widely accepted methodology to be recommended for directly measuring fugitive methane emissions from solid waste.
-Many industry- and government-sponsored studies are underway to develop and validate methods to more accurately determine or measure these emissions.
-The results of these studies will allow more specific and accurate guidance to be given for this source of emissions in the future.
+At the time of writing this Protocol, there is no widely accepted methodology for directly measuring fugitive methane emissions from solid waste.
+There are many industry and government sponsored studies underway to develop and validate methods to more accurately determine these emissions.
+When finalized, these studies will hopefully enable more specific guidance for this source of emissions.
 In the interim, the Protocol provides conservative estimation approaches so that this significant GHG source is not left out of local government GHG inventories.
 We expect the guidance in this chapter will change considerably in future versions of the Protocol as more information becomes available.